brookejohnson450/brookejohnson450.github.io/_posts/2020-11-24-nineteenth-post.md

 12/5 Notes: I am waiting for the transfer to be complete, and then I will create a CNAME on GoDaddy and it should all work!

 8. Film and edit one video and create into a blog post.

 12/5 Notes: Have not started.

   **Update for 12/6/2020**

 4. Write four blog posts.
 These do not have to be published yet.

+12/6 Notes: I have written two blog posts, and am working on the third.
+The third involves me watching LadyBird, becuase I liked the idea of having to watch a movie during finals, so I am working through that one.
+I need to revise them though.
+Halfway done.

 9. Find a universal social media handle fro Instagram, Facebook, Twitter, LinkedIn and TikTok.

+12/6 Notes: I do not think this will be attainable.
+I have not found a great handle that fits all social media accounts.
+To be determined.

+7. Route custom domain to github repository page.

+12/6 Notes: Transfer is complete, but I am having trouble figuring out how to change the page from a GoDaddy landing page to my blog again.
+I found a blog post that will help me with it, but I am tired at this point (almost midnight on 12/6) so I will finish this step tomorrow, hopefully.

+  **Update for 12/7/2020**

+4. Write four blog posts.
+These do not have to be published yet.

+7. Route custom domain to github repository page.

 10. Create blog landing page.